kaizen-ai/kaizenflow/documentation/notes/github.md

 ## Addressing post-commit comments

-- Once the CL addressing the reviewer's comments is ready:
+- Once the commit addressing the reviewer's comments is ready:
     - Refer to the GH task number for the commit message (e.g, `PartTask...`)
     - Add a comment to the commit like "Do-this-and-that as per reviewers request", so that the reviewer can see that his/her comments were addressed